 [Q] Annotate Code with NatSpec

-All public interfaces contained in the Tested code MUST be annotated with inline
+All Public Interfaces contained in the Tested code MUST be annotated with inline

 comments according to the [[NatSpec]] format that explain the intent behind each function, parameter,